reynamarie/labreport4/index.md

 ![Image](ieng6clone.jpg)

 Keys pressed: `git<space>clone<space>git@github.com:ucsd-cse15l-s24/lab7.git<enter>`
-This command clones the repository from GitHub into ieng6 server.
+This command clones the lab7 repository that I forked from GitHub into ieng6 server.
 The `<space>` key specifies that `<clone>` is an argument of `<git>`.
 The other `<space>` key  separates the previous commands from the repository URL so that it is recognized as an argument.
-The `<enter>` executes  the command, which produces the effect of me having access to edit and work on the files in lab7 due to this making a local copy.
+The `<enter>` executes  the command, which produces the effect of me having access to edit and work on the files in lab7 in the command line.

 ## Step 6